Amazon Prime Day 2022: How to Prep Your Store For Success

 But you don’t have to sell on Amazon to have Prime Day act like rocket fuel for your direct-to-consumer store.
 You only need to know how to position your store’s offers to leverage shoppers’ excitement.

-#cta-visual-pb#<cta-title>Build special offer landing pages that convert<cta-title>Create and customize landing pages with all the vital elements for conversions—all without code.Start designing today
+#cta-visual-pb#<cta-title>Build special offer landing pages that convert<cta-title>Create and customize landing pages with all the vital elements for conversions—all without code.Start designing for free

-Similar to Prime Day 2020 and 2021, this year’s sale will span two consecutive days and offer 2 million deals across each department.
+Similar to the last few Prime Day events, this year’s sale will span two consecutive days and offer millions of deals across each department.

 The special deals have already started this week, with big discounts on Amazon-branded products.